glaciergh0st/HuntLens/README.md

 # HuntLens - AI SOC Copilot

 HuntLens is an **AI-powered SOC copilot**.
-Give it any SOC artifact - IOC, MITRE ATT&CK ID, attacker GitHub repo, or suspicious process-and it generates NIST 800-61 aligned playbooks (Detection to Resolution).
+Give it any SOC artifact - IOC, MITRE ATT&CK ID, attacker GitHub repo, or suspicious process, and it generates NIST 800-61 aligned playbooks (Detection to Resolution).
 HuntLens delivers queries, EDR steps, threat context; suggests risk prioritization, business impact, optional automation-ready SOAR templates, and confidence/rationale scoring - all grounded in trusted sources.

-HuntLens acts as a knowledge-augmented assistant for SOC teams: providing context, generating detection queries, guiding response, and suggesting workflow automation-all with analyst safety and clarity.
+HuntLens acts as a knowledge-augmented assistant for SOC teams: providing context, generating detection queries, guiding response, and suggesting workflow automation, all with analyst safety and clarity.

 ---